 From the few data available it appears that the stygomorphic animal is a separate taxon from the epigean animals and that it is currently hybridising at the collection site.
 This situation is analogous to that of Astyanax jordani in La Cueva Chica (Breder 1942) and perhaps Poecilia mexicana and Rhamdia quelen urichi at their only known sites.
 Should this turn out to be the case a new name would be appropriate to differentiate the taxon.

-The hypogean population of this species is currently known from only one site and is therefore VU D2 at least.
+The hypogean population of this species is currently known from only two sites and is therefore VU D2 at least.

 - Espinasa, L., Rivas-Manzano, P. and Perez, H.E.
 (2001)